cdsapp/general_tools/PACS/PACS_arm64/README.md

 # PACS (Portable Accessories for CorpusSearch)
 ## (packaged version for Macs with arm64 architecture)
 Note: As packaged here, PACS will work only on macos arm64.
-To determine if your Mac has this architecture, open Terminal and enter uname -m.
+To determine if your Mac has this architecture, open Terminal and enter `uname -m` .
 It will display either arm64 or x64.
 If you are not arm64, use the unpackaged version of PACS.

 ## A browser-based graphical interface for running CorpusSearch 2 queries on Penn-style parsed corpora.